 With only two weeks of their visit remaining we went to see it.
 We knew that someone had already made two visits and was sufficiently interested to have gone back with a builder.
 The important thing in this type of situation is to control it by being first with an offer on the table, leaving the other party having to go better.
 Within a few hours of the viewing Mike and Brenda decided to make the first move and pending a second look the following day we made a low offer at €700,000, eventually agreeing a deal at €730,000 a few days later.
 For a house on a plot of 6,000m2, south facing with sea views, in a mature, wooded garden this is the best purchase made in El Madroñal for a decade.
 By the time the other interested party had their builder’s estimate and were ready to make an offer we had paid a deposit and contracts were being prepared.

 After completion the serious planning stage got underway and the extension and renovation started a year later.
-It has been a long journey, with the inevitable highs and lows that come with any big project, but the result is nothing short of spctacular.
+It has been a long journey, with the inevitable highs and lows that come with any big project, but the result is nothing short of spectacular.
 The local firm who made the curtains say it is the best house they have ever seen, and they've seen a few.
 In my view, given that Mike and Brenda bought for a rock-bottom price at the worst of the recession and have done a renovation of the highest quality, not compromising on the smallest detail, this house represents the best deal done by any of my clients in terms of potential capital growth in what is now a market in strong recovery.
 The house has been renamed La Sorpresa because that's what it is, a real surprise, traditional Andalucían exterior and ultra-modern interiors.
+The first two images under the location map in the image strip to the right show the original house, the bottom three after the transformation.
 La Sorpresa is available to rent when Mike and Brenda are away and if you'd like to see the end result of all their hard work click here.
-The first two images under the location map show the original house, the bottom three after the transformation.

 If this search proves anything it is that the location comes first; for Mike and Brenda locations other than El Madroñal would have been a compromise.
 But I think it also shows you need a little bit of luck and be in the right place at the right time.
 Earlier in the year this house had looked way out of the budget so didn’t even come under consideration but by the time the price had been reduced to within striking distance they were on the spot and ready to go.